-1.1 Definition and scope of study
+1.1 Definition and scope of the study

-The French do-it-yourself market is the third largest in Europe, after the United States, Germany and the United Kingdom.
-On a global scale, however, the United States are largely dominant, accounting for about half of the world market by value.
-This world market amounted to 594 billion euros in 2018 The company's sales have been growing steadily since 2013.
+The French DIY market is the third largest in Europe, behind Germany and the UK.
+On a global scale, however, the United States dominate, representing about half of the world market in value.
+This global market was worth €848 billion in 2021, growing steadily since 2013.

-In ****, the French DIY market was estimated at nearly ** billion euros . [***] The DIY market has been growing slowly for several years, but **** proved to be a particularly positive year, with a growth rate of *.*% compared to ****.
+In ****, the French DIY market was estimated to be worth nearly €** billion. [***] The DIY market has been growing slowly for several years, but **** has proven to be particularly positive, with a growth rate of **.*% compared to ****.

 1.4 The double effect of Covid-19

 While the DIY market had started the year well with a +*.**% year-over-year change in value and +*.**% in volume in February ****, the Covid-** crisis interrupted that momentum.

 The effect of the Covid-** outbreak and containment was twofold.
 On the one hand, the lockdown led to a sudden slowdown in construction activity and ...

 ANALYSIS OF THE DEMAND